 Lay Servant Ministries

+- Certified Lay Speakers (Pulpit Supply) – Lay servants who are interested in preaching opportunities outside of their local congregation may pursue an additional certification as a lay speaker.
 While pulpit supply is no more important than other roles within Lay Servant Ministries, it is a valuable and necessary role.
-Not everyone may be called to this role of Lay Speaker.
-For those whose discernment of call leads them to this place, advanced training is now required (as of the 2012 General Conference).
-That training consists of six courses: leading worship, leading prayer, discovering spiritual gifts, preaching, United Methodist heritage, and United Methodist polity.
+Certification requires completion of six advanced courses beyond the basic course: Leading Worship, Leading Prayer, Discovering Spiritual Gifts, Preaching, United Methodist History, and United Methodist Polity.
 Other courses may be added by an annual conference in order to respond to a specific missional context.
-Each of these courses requires 10 hours of classroom work plus outside assignments.
+Each of these courses requires 10 hours of instructional time plus outside assignments.

 - Certified Lay Ministers – While certified lay speakers are called for an occasional preaching opportunity at a local church, there is another opportunity for laypersons to serve the church in an ongoing, longer-term deployment, through the certified lay minister program.
 Educational requirements are different and the ongoing accountability is with the district superintendent and the district committee on ordained ministry.

 If you have any questions, reach out to your district director of Lay Servant Ministries or contact Leah Wiebe-Smith, email@example.com, Director of Leadership Development and Christian Formation for the North Carolina Conference.